uqlibrary/uqlibrary-contacts/README.md

 ## Development

 Run `gulp serve` to start a live-reloading web server and display the page in the default browser.

+GitHub pages should be updated after every commit to `polymer1.0` branch by running `bin/generate-gh-pages.sh`

 ## Testing